 Truck Driving Schools in North Dakota (ND)

-Truck driving schools in North Dakota offer the necessary education and training needed to gain your CDL license.
+Truck driving school in North Dakota offers the necessary education and training needed to gain your CDL license.
+The main school in the state is MCT Transportation out of Sioux Falls.
 To obtain a CDL in North Dakota, you must be at least 18 years old (21 years old to drive across state lines), pass a vision test and obtain a medical certificate.
 CDL applicants must then pass a written knowledge exam and a skills test, which includes a pre-trip vehicle inspection, a basic control skills test, and an on-road driving exam.
 Additional endorsements may be needed depending on the type of vehicle you wish to drive and/or the type of material to be transported.
 For example, additional knowledge exams are needed to drive a truck with a tanker, air brakes or double/triple trailers or to transport passengers or hazardous materials.
 To transport hazardous materials, a background check by the Transportation Security Administration (TSA) is also required.
 North Dakota truck driving schools will prepare you to pass these examinations.
+Upon graduating from truck driving school and obtaining a CDL, you will be ready to find employment, perhaps at one of the state's trucking companies, such as Britton Transport or Magnum Log.

 To find a truck driving school in North Dakota, browse the list of featured trucking schools below.